orianlevit/nexmo-developer/_use_cases/en/real-time-feed.md

 If a user sends in an inbound message such as "Hi", the app will respond with a help message.
 In our case this is "Send us a message with MSFT or GOOGL in it for real-time data".
 This sign up will then be acknowledged by another message confirming which feed you have subscribed to.

 After this you will then receive a real-time price on your selected stock symbol.
 If you want to additionally sign up on another channel you are free to do so.
-Also, if you want to change your stock symbol send in a message with the new symbol, it will be acknowledged, and the data stream will change accordingly.
+Also, if you want to change your stock symbol, send in a message with the new symbol: it will be acknowledged, and the data stream will change accordingly.

 The core code to implement this is located in the function `proc_inbound_msg` in `app_funcs.py`.